AxsKramer/home-layout-platform/README.md

-# home-layout-platform
+# Home Layout Platform
-Simple layout that simulates a platform.
+Simple layout that simulates a platform of virtual school.